Edelsas/CHADreactive/README.md

 <<<<<<< HEAD
 =======
 >>>>>>> 059760f (Initial commit)
-# Welcome to your Expo app 👋
+# Welcome to C.H.A.D app 👋

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).
 # FINAL DEMO VIDEO LINK: https://youtu.be/gC3SvPEQh-E
 ## Get started

-1. Install dependencies
+1. Install dependencies/needed app for phone
+   Please go to you prefered app store based on your phone OS, and serch up Expo go

    ```bash
    npm install